davecb/jxpath/README.md

 The last is the big thing: at the 13-hours-in mark, I'd decided I very much like Go.
 It makes me productive.

+[Yes, I know about jq, I use it a lot.
+This is different.
-[Things still to do in the example program: json arrays, big refactor to make parser know what lexer does and simplify lexer, TBA]
+Things still to do in the example program: json arrays, big refactor to make parser know what lexer does and simplify lexer, TBA]